collective live+work spaces

 How can I come and stay?

 Simply book on the site which is open to everyone.
-If you are not yet a member, you will join us as a guest, for which there are no requirements except agreement to our community contract and pre-payment.
+If you are not yet a member, you will join us as a guest-member, for which there are no requirements except agreement to our community contract and pre-payment.
 Once you have stayed one month, you will automatically be granted membership, unless you have been summoned before the council for any breach of the community contract.

 How is share use assured?

 Share use is given preference for advance bookings with most of the rental capacity held back for bookings no sooner than three months in advance.
 Worst case scenario, there are also pods for overlaps until a room becomes available.
-We may nonetheless in future reserve a proportion of room availability for last-minute share bookings.

 Obviously certain times of year will be more popular than others, advance booking is therefore the best solution, however with seasonal rates, peak demand shall be somewhat mitigated and booking distribution improved in favour of non-peak times.
 Furthermore, the rate variations amongst seasons and room types also creates a surplus of capacity (~10%), although this is obviously only created for the least demanded rooms and seasons.